-Sam Laurin is a partner and serves as the chair of the firm’s Litigation Group, as well as the chair of the firm’s Construction Law Group.
+Sam Laurin is a partner in the firm’s Litigation Group, as well as the chair of the firm’s Construction Law Group.
 He focuses his practice on litigating construction, commercial, and insurance coverage disputes.
-Mr. Laurin has been lead counsel in jury and bench trials in federal and state court.
+Sam has been lead counsel in jury and bench trials in federal and state court.
 He has served as lead counsel in several arbitration proceedings, many of which involved construction issues.
-Mr. Laurin is also a registered mediator in the state of Indiana.
+Sam is also a registered mediator in the state of Indiana.

 Indiana University Maurer School of Law – Bloomington (J.D., 1987); Managing Editor, Indiana Law Journal

 Dartmouth College (A.B., 1982)

 Best Lawyers® 2019 Indianapolis Construction Lawyer of the Year; Best Lawyers® 2016 Indianapolis Litigation – Real Estate Lawyer of the Year; Distinguished Barrister, Indiana Lawyer 2015 Leadership in Law Award; 2014 Indianapolis Litigation – Real Estate Lawyer of the Year; Best Lawyers® 2016 and 2017 Indianapolis Litigation – Construction Lawyer of the Year; The Best Lawyers in America® 2007-2021 for commercial litigation, litigation – real estate; litigation – construction; and construction law; Chambers USA 2012-2014, 2016, 2017, 2019 litigation – general commercial; Indiana Super Lawyers® 2010-2021 for business and construction litigation; AV® Peer Review rated by Martindale-Hubbell for over 20 years